Data products derived from raw data are produced both by the

 The Ground Motion Visualization

-Visualizations of real data showing how seismic waves sweep across the North American network of seismic stations for which data are collected and served in real time at the IRIS DMC.
-Watch how seismic waves from earthquakes in the US and around the world cause the ground to move at each seismometer location.
+Visualizations of real data showing how seismic waves from earthquakes sweep across the North American network of seismic stations for which data are openly available and are collected using the federated data access.

 Maps, record sections & other plots for M6.0+ events